I Spend $500/Month on Uber/Lyft Just To Work, Which Is Already Exhausting (Autism Unpredictability Costs)

 I don't drive.

 Driving is very uncomfortable for me.
 My mom taught me how to drive years ago.
-Constant yelling, shouting, and aggressive pulling made driving on the road very undesirable.
+Constant yelling, shouting, and aggressive pulling made driving on the road very undesirable for me and I haven't been on the road for many years (It's been about 6-10 years) because of this.

-So I use rideshare.
-Uber and Lyft.
+So I use rideshare instead to get to work with either Uber and Lyft.
 Three days a week.
-Friday through Sunday.
+Tuesday through Thursday to get to my warehouse job.

 The Financial Math